Techneatium/techschecks_f16/README.md

 ## THANKS / SOURCES

 - A huge thanks to [Chuck's Guides](https://www.mudspike.com/chucks-guides-dcs/), this served as the original basis for this guide.
-- The Airforce Manual was also referenced as necessary
+- The (publicly available) USAF Manual was also referenced as necessary

 ***